Gallogeta/MCS/index.md

 they exist, or if they don't I make them myself.
 I also like art.
 Drawing , singing opera and designing.
 Editing and making movies.
 Doing my own sound designs and implementing effects.
-My personal projects include, building bad web-pages, some programming (Tetris game), bash scripting, batch scripting (useless malware, auto-clicker).
+My personal projects include, building bad web-pages, some programming, bash scripting, batch scripting (useless malware, auto-clicker).
 I have build my own Pen testing Lab in VM.
 I have modified HEX code in apps for my entertainment.
 I also sing in Musiikkitalo Opera Choir, draw and sometimes play PC games on Linux.
 Aside of making funny stuff and scripts I take Cyber Security very seriously.
 I have keen eye to